IanChen-ML/Github_csv_Scraper/README.md

 # Github_csv_Scraper
-This python is for scraping csv file from Github.
+This python file is for scraping csv file from Github.

 How to use it?